netdata/netdata/docs/category-overview-pages/accessing-netdata-dashboards.md

 # Accessing Netdata Dashboards

-This section contains documentation on how you can access the Netdata dashboards, which are the same both for the Agent and Cloud.
+This section contains documentation on how you can access the Netdata dashboard, which are the same both for the Agent and Cloud.

 A user accessing the Netdata dashboard **from the Cloud** will always be presented with the latest Netdata dashboard version.

-A user accessing the Netdata dashboard **from the Agent** will, by default, be presented with the latest Netdata dashboard version (which is the one also used on Netdata Cloud).
+A user accessing the Netdata dashboard **from the Agent** will, by default, be presented with the latest Netdata dashboard version (the same as Netdata Cloud) except in the following scenarios:
-The exceptions happen when the:
-* Agent doesn't have external network access, so it won't be able to get the latest Netdata dashboards, but will fallback to the Netdata dashboard version that was shipped with the agent;
+* Agent doesn't have Internet access, and is unable to get the latest Netdata dashboards, as a result it falls back to the Netdata dashboard version that was shipped with the agent.
 * Users have defined, e.g. through URL bookmark, that they wants to see the previous version of the dashboard (accessible `http://NODE:19999/v1`, replacing `NODE` with the IP address or hostname of your Agent).

 ## Main sections